Velink/rabc-website/README.md

 - Browserify is also used in the development process
 - Sanity.io is used as a Headless CMS
 - Font Awesome is used for icons
+- Server.js is set up using Express - and static files are server using Express middleware